S-Karthikeyan-17/loan-risk-system/README.md

-# 💡 AI-Powered Loan Eligibility & Risk Scoring
+# AI-Powered Loan Eligibility & Risk Scoring System

-An interactive **FastAPI + Machine Learning + Modern Frontend** project that predicts **loan approval risk** using an AI model.
+This repository implements **Project A** from the AI Engineer – Round 2 Assignment: an end-to-end AI-powered system for predicting loan default risk.
+The system includes data preprocessing, feature engineering, model training, evaluation, and a FastAPI backend for serving predictions and model insights.
+It uses a machine learning model to compute a risk score (default probability) based on borrower features such as income, loan amount, and credit score.

-The system takes user financial and personal details, performs feature engineering, and predicts whether the applicant is **High Risk** or **Low Risk**.
+The system is built with Python, FastAPI, scikit-learn, and related libraries.
+It includes scripts for training/evaluation, a production-ready API, and visualizations for dataset insights and model performance.

 ![Personal Information](output_screenshots/output1.png)
 ![Employment Details](output_screenshots/output2.png)